 How easy is it to choose meals, skip weeks, or make changes to my account?

 It’s obvious there was a lot of intentionality put into Freshly’s design, layout, and how users would perform basic tasks.
-Freshly’s website is just way more user friendly.
+Freshly’s website and app is just way more user friendly.

 It’s the subtle things Freshly does that make me believe they cares about the details.